-The linear-in-means model implicitly assumes that all students exert the same amount of peer influence on all their classmates as evidenced by the $W_{cs}$ matrix which has column sums equal to 1 for each column.
+Under our framework, the linear-in-means model implicitly assumes that all students exert the same amount of peer influence on all their classmates as evidenced by the $W_{cs}$ matrix which has column sums equal to 1 for each column.
 This rules out the possibility of heterogeneous influence among all classmates and hence, no matter how we formulate classroom assignments, all students have the same total influence on all their classmates (sum up to 1) and there is no strategic scope to optimize classroom assignments.
-Eq(\ref{second stage equation}) deviates from this setup.
+Our specification (\ref{second stage equation}) deviates from this setup.

-Taking the $\Omega$ modeled by PeerNN as the true adjacency-probability matrix, we replace the linear-in-means specification with friendship-weighted specification, Eq(\ref{second stage equation}), generating a more meaningful interpretation of $\beta$ for policymaker (See Appendix \ref{Appendix linear in means} for detail of linear-in-means model and its comparison to Eq(\ref{second stage equation})).
-However, we face an endogeneity issue with the $\Omega$ matrix which we illustrate with example \ref{endogeneity example}.
-Student $i$'s friendship selection, ${\Omega}_{ics}$, is correlated with some unobserved characteristics of student $i$ in $\epsilon_{ics}$.
+Taking the $\Omega$ modeled by PeerNN as the true friendship intensity matrix, we replace the linear-in-means specification with a friendship-weighted specification (\ref{second stage equation}), generating a more meaningful interpretation of $\beta$ for policymaker.
+The $\beta$ in (\ref{linear in means specification}) measures peer effect from an average \textbf{classmate}, whereas $\beta$ in (\ref{second stage equation}) measures the peer effect from an average \textbf{friend}.
+(See Appendix \ref{Appendix linear in means} for detail of linear-in-means model and its comparison to (\ref{second stage equation})).

 where $\tilde{\Omega}_{ics} = {\sum_{j=1}^{N_{cs}}\Omega_{ijcs} z_{jcs}}$ is student $i$'s friends' average 6th-grade ranking.